Teruko Yokoi: Career

-In 2014, at 90, Yokoi created works for a benefit exhibition, with the proceeds from the paintings going to UNESCO Biosphere Entlebuch."
+In 2014, at age 90, Yokoi created works for a benefit exhibition, with the proceeds from the paintings going to UNESCO Biosphere Entlebuch."

 Personal life

 Yokoi married the painter Sam Francis, with whom she had a daughter.

+After the couple separated in 1962, she moved to Bern, Switzerland.
+In 1991, she became a citizen of Switzerland.
 Yokoi died on 28 October 2020, aged 96.